Sustainability and TBL

-The TBL Assessment Framework is a logical framework for identifying and integrating social, environmental and economic factors into the policy development cycle and the decision-making process by ensuring that decisions are informed by principles of sustainability.
+The TBL Assessment Framework provides a logical framework for identifying and intergrating social, environmental and economic factors into the policy development cycle by ensuring that decisions are informed by assessments of all potential impacts.

-This is a Framework to assess the vulnerability of the Australian Capital Territory’s infrastructure to climate change.
+This Framework guides assessment of the vulnerability of the Australian Capital Territory’s infrastructure to climate change.

 The Framework aims to formally integrate climate change risk assessment into government decision making and planning.
 The Framework recognises that infrastructure has a long life span or ‘design life’.
 It also recognises that climate change assessment, at strategic points in the decision making process, will be vital to the delivery of effective and efficient infrastructure over the coming decades.